Whistleblower accuses White House of Ukraine call cover-up

 In response, Trump threatened “the person” who he said gave information to the whistleblower as he spoke at a private event in New York with staff from the U.S. mission to the United Nations.

-“I want to know who’s the person, who’s the person who gave the whistleblower the information?
-Because that’s close to a spy,” Trump said.
+“Who’s the person who gave the whistleblower the information?
+Because that’s close to a spy,” Trump said in audio posted by The Los Angeles Times.
 “You know what we used to do in the old days when we were smart?
 Right?
 The spies and treason, we used to handle it a little differently than we do now.”

-The remarks were reported by The Los Angeles Times and The New York Times.

 On his Twitter account, Trump insisted the entire controversy is political: “The Democrats are trying to destroy the Republican Party and all that it stands for.
 Stick together, play their game and fight hard Republicans.
 Our country is at stake.”
 His tweet was in all capital letters.